 Helena P. Schrader, The Holy Land In The Era Of The Crusades: Kingdoms At The Crossroads Of Civilizations (South Yorkshire, UK: Pen And Sword, Late 2021), The Emperor Strikes Back: Frederick II's War Against His Vassals (Wheatmark: July 2019), Balian d'Ibelin: Knight of Jerusalem (Jerusalem Trilogy) (Wheatmark, June 2020), and A Song for Sparta (Wheatmark: November 2019).

-Bea Boccalandro, Doing Good at Work: How Simple Acts of Social Purpose Drive Success and Wellbeing (New York: Morgan James Publishing, 24 November 2020).
+Bea Boccalandro, Do Good at Work: How Simple Acts of Social Purpose Drive Success and Wellbeing (New York: Morgan James Publishing, 24 November 2020).

 Mary Casey-Baker, Arab Gulf States Institute in Washington: